Psalms For Life

 Remember David

-Seldom clear-cut, life can leave us wondering how much we can expect from God in view of our weaknesses and limitations.
+Seeing our weaknesses and limitations, we may well wonder how much we can reasonably expect from God.
 This psalm models the godly response of clinging to his promises, however weak we feel.

 A song of ascents.